 And to the second reason for talking about breastfeeding; The ending of our breastfeeding journey.
 I was both very sad and relieved about ending our journey.

-It made me sad because I loved the connection and bond that it gave me with my son but equally I just wanted my body back!
-I was pregnant for 86 weeks (okay 42 weeks but it really felt like longer!) and I breastfed for over 1 year.
-It works out at 97 weeks that my body was used for, which I don’t mind at all, but I think that we were both ready to stop.
+It made me sad because I loved the connection and bond that it gave me with my son.
+But equally, I just wanted my body back!
+I was pregnant for 86 weeks (okay 42 weeks but it really felt like longer!)
+I breastfed for over 1 year.
+It works out at 97 weeks that my body was used for!
+Which I don’t mind at all, but I think that we were both ready to stop.